In this instalment of our Kubernetes consulting series we explore the key role of Kubernetes as part of a secure microservices architecture.

 The interaction between applications and systems can be a point of vulnerability.
 Dynamically created ‘secrets’ are used to prevent unauthorized access.
 These secrets are created and exist only at moments when apps or services really need them.
 That makes them a particularly effective security feature because no-one actually knows the secrets and passwords.
 Apps and services also expect secrets to expire at some point in time.
 The interaction between apps and services have become more reliable with Vault which avoids providing random users with root privileges to underlying systems.
 Vault can also revoke secrets and offers key rolling.

 Kubernetes security has come a long way since the project came into being but there are still pitfalls.
 Standalone implementations can lead to project bottlenecks.
-Integrating these technologies efficiently requires experienced specialists with the appropriate tech expertise.
+Integrating these technologies efficiently requires experienced specialists.